 Compound exercises, which include many muscle groups and joints, are supposed to be performed first in a workout since they are often more demanding and take more energy and effort.

-Exercises that use several joints and target many muscle groups at once are referred to as compound exercises.
+Exercises that use several joints and target many muscle groups at once are referred to as compound movements.
 Examples include the deadlift, squat, bench press, and rows.
 These strenuous exercises serve to enhance functional movement patterns while also being particularly effective in increasing overall strength and muscle growth through submaximal or maximal effort lifting.

 You should proceed to single-joint exercises like bicep curls, tricep extensions, leg extensions, and leg curls after finishing the compound exercises.
 These activities are meant to target particular muscle groups and are often less strenuous.
 When you perform these exercises following the compound exercises, the primary muscle groups will already be fatigued, allowing the single-joint exercises to concentrate on isolating and strengthening specific muscle groups.